Jha-2022/Traveloop/README.md

 # Traveloop
 Traveloop is a full-stack travel companion app that brings everything you need for a trip into one place — itinerary planning, expense tracking, collaborative checklists, trip notes, and a community feed to connect with fellow travelers worldwide.
-Built on the MERN stack (SQLite, Express, React, Node.js), Traveloop is designed for real travelers who want organization without the overhead.
+Built with SQLite, Express, React and Node.js, Traveloop is designed for real travelers who want organization without the overhead.

 <p align="center"> <img src="frontend/public/landingpage.png" height = "47%" width="47%" alt="Dashboard Overview" /> <img src="frontend/public/profileimg.png" height = "52%" width="47%" alt="Route Mapping" /> </p>